MWindows99/Python-WordCloud/README.md

  ## emoji lib
      pip3 install emoji --upgrade

+# Settings
+## You need to input Twitter API Key to "gettimeline.py" and "ptw.py".

 # How to run
 You can run this program with this command.
 After you ran "main.py", please wait to finish the progress.
  ## Command